Aisha Yesufu

 Aisha Somtochukwu Yesufu (born 12 December 1973), is a Nigerian political activist and businesswoman.
-She is the co-founder of #BringBackOurGirls movement, which brought attention to the abduction of over 200 girls from a secondary school in Chibok, Nigeria on the 14th of April, 2014, by the terrorist group Boko Haram.
+She is the co-founder of #BringBackOurGirls movement, which brought attention to the abduction of over 200 girls from a secondary school in Chibok, Nigeria on the 14 April 2014, by the terrorist group Boko Haram.
 She has also been prominently involved in the End SARS movement against police brutality in Nigeria.

 Early life and education

 Aisha Somtochukwu Yesufu was born and raised in Kano State, from Agbede in Edo State.
 She experienced the difficulties of being a girl in a heavily patriarchal environment.
-By the time she was 11 years old, she had no female friends left, as they had all either gotten married or died in childbirth.
-And by the time she married at 24, most of her remaining friends were nearing grandmother status.
+By the time she was eleven years old, she had no female friends, as they had all either married or died in childbirth.
+And by the time she was married at 24, most of her remaining friends were nearing grandmother status.
 She says her love of books helped her during childhood, reading made her realize "there was a world beyond the ghetto that I was growing up in … and I wanted that life".
 She applied to the Nigerian Defence Academy in 1991, but was rejected because of her gender (she was a woman).
 In 1992, she was initially admitted to Usmanu Danfodiyo University, however, after the school closed she enrolled at Ahmadu Bello University to study medicine.
 Yesufu later left Ahmadu Bello University as well, after the school was shut down following the killing of a professor in 1994.
 She ultimately completed her education at Bayero University Kano, from which she graduated with a degree in microbiology.